sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 	dataflow,ESTAT:NA_MAIN(1.6.0),I,A,B,2014-01,12.4,Y,"Normal, special and other values",N,2021-01-22T13:15:41Z
 	dataflow,ESTAT:NA_MAIN(1.6.0),I,A,B,2014-02,10.8,Y,"Normal, special and other values",Y,2021-01-22T13:15:41Z

+Notes:
-Note: The following default parameter settings are automatically applied:
+- The following default parameter settings are automatically applied:
   - labels=id
   - timeFormat=original
 - *UPDATED* is a custom column

 #### 2) Components in any order, missing component(s), component with multiple values